SimonFolkerts/Reminder-Full-Stack/readme.md

 1. Import the component into App.vue and register and render it.
 When rendering it, use `v-for` to display it once for each item in the reminders array.

 Now when you click you then get reminders button you can see each reminder gets a component that displays its hardcorded html.
 In the next step we will add the ability for each component instance to display the actual data that it represents.

+## Step 10: Add prop pipeline between App.vue and the child components to allow passage of data

+We will now add the ability for the parent component to pass through to the reminder component the information in each particular reminder thorugh the use of props.

+1. Add a prop to the reminder component that is being list rendered using v-for.
+Something like `reminderData`.

+1. We will use `v-bind` (shorthand `:`) to allow us to insert an expression as the value for the prop.
+The expression we will insert is the alias for the currently iterated item in the arrray the v-for is looping through.
+This means that each component generated from each item in the array, will have that item passed through into the component.
+Because the items in the array are reminder objects, each child component will get a reminder object passed into it.

+1. In the child component we can then register the prop (note that Vue can convert kebab-case (the convention for writing inside html tags) to camelCase (the convention for writing in JS)).

+1. Once the prop is registered we can then access it as we would a data property.
+Since it is an object we use the member operator `.` to access its property values and express them in the template.

+1. We can even use v-bind in the style tag to programmatically insert a background color.
+(Note in this case the color is first saved into the data to prevent having to use the `.` operator in the css, which would show a red squiggly line even though it works)

+1. Finally we can add some rudimentary styling and a delete button to the appropriate areas.

+The main list on App.vue gets some styling to make it scrollable, and the component itself gets some styling to give it a border and a general layout.
+There is also a reset in the main css file in `assets` folder.
+All this is just temporary placeholder styling to make the development process a bit nicer.